Permanently Lift Restrictions on the Abortion Pill!

 Stay vigilant.
 Stay informed.
 Stay safe.
 The NWHN will continue to bring you up-to-the-minute developments on this issue.

-The FDA tried to ignore you so we took your names to the FDA!
+Protest: The FDA tried to ignore you, so we took your names to the FDA!

-Since the NWHN’s founding 45 years ago, we have worked with Republican commissioners and Democratic ones, but we’ve never before seen an FDA commissioner that was so afraid of an issue that they wouldn’t even respond at all.
 With lives on the line, we weren’t going to let the FDA ignore us.
-On September 28, 2020 — the 20th anniversary of FDA’s approval of the abortion pill — we held a socially distanced protest in front of FDA headquarters to deliver the names of all 12,000+ of you who have signed thus far.
+On the 20th anniversary of FDA’s approval of the abortion pill, we held a socially distanced protest in front of FDA headquarters to deliver the names of all 12,000+ of you who have signed thus far.
 It looks like we got their attention!

 September 28, 2020.
 On the 20th anniversary of the FDA’s approval of medication abortion, the NWHN’s Cindy Pearson was interviewed by The Huffington Post about her experience advocating for mifepristone in the ’90s and how we’re still haunted by restricted access as a result of FDA’s early fears around anti-abortion violence and political backlash.